damalialutfiani/Quizz-on-codecademy2/BI Dashboards with Power BI/Article3 Basic Visualizations with Power BI.md

         B. Share a set of dashboards and spreadsheets: _____
         C. Pull together multiple datasources in a single view: _____
         D. Use multiple visualizations to cross filter: _____

+Visualization
+App
+Report
+Dashboard
+Click or drag and drop to fill in the blank